angular/angular/aio/content/guide/pipes.md

 The change detector ignores changes to elements of an array, so the pipe doesn't run.

 The reason Angular ignores the changed array element is that the *reference* to the array hasn't changed.
-Since the array is the same, Angular does not update the display.
+Because the array is the same, Angular does not update the display.

 One way to get the behavior you want is to change the object reference itself.
-You can replace the array with a new array containing the newly changed elements, and then input the new array to the pipe.
+Replace the array with a new array containing the newly changed elements, and then input the new array to the pipe.
-In the above example, you can create an array with the new hero appended, and assign that to `heroes`.
+In the preceding example, create an array with the new hero appended, and assign that to `heroes`.
 Angular detects the change in the array reference and executes the pipe.

 To summarize, if you mutate the input array, the pure pipe doesn't execute.
 If you *replace* the input array, the pipe executes and the display is updated.

-The above example demonstrates changing a component's code to accommodate a pipe.
+The preceding example demonstrates changing a component's code to accommodate a pipe.

 To keep your component independent of HTML templates that use pipes, you can, as an alternative, use an *impure* pipe to detect changes within composite objects such as arrays, as described in the next section.